jphmrst/PLC/README.md

     links to the most recent release on the [GNU Emacs downloads page][gnuemacsDownload].

- - *On MacOS*, [Aquamacs](http://aquamacs.org/) is the generally preferred version of Emacs; the Agda wiki notes that people have had success with agda-mode on Aquamacs.
+ - *On MacOS*, [Aquamacs][aquamacs] is the generally preferred version of Emacs; the Agda wiki notes that people have had success with agda-mode on Aquamacs.

  - *On Windows*.
 See the [GNU Emacs downloads page][gnuemacsDownload] for instructions.

 Make sure that you are able to open, edit, and save text files with your installation.
-The [tour of Emacs](https://www.gnu.org/software/emacs/tour/) page on the GNU Emacs site describes how to access the tutorial within your Emacs installation.
+The [tour of Emacs][emacstour] page on the GNU Emacs site describes how to access the tutorial within your Emacs installation.

 ### Install and configure agda-mode {#agdamode}